 These accounts can play an important role in helping pay for a child’s qualified elementary, secondary and higher education expenses.
+Please note that the information provided in the table is for the 2019 tax year.

 You can contribute to a Coverdell Education Savings Account even if you don’t have earned income.
 Contributions are made with after-tax dollars, and you cannot take a deduction for the contribution.
 Your contribution is limited to $2,000 per year per child until the child reaches the age of 18.
 Contributions are phased out as your adjusted gross income increases from $190,000 to $220,000 for married couples filing jointly and from $95,000 to $110,000 for individuals.